Internet-Draft | SPICE SD-CWT | June 2025 |

 The CBOR map containing all mandatory to disclose claims signed by the issuer, all selectively disclosed claims presented by the holder, and omitting all undisclosed instances of Redacted Claim Keys and Redacted Claim Element claims that are present in the original SD-CWT.¶

-Below is the payload of a standard CWT without selective disclosure.
+Below is the payload of a standard CWT not using selective disclosure.
 It consists of standard CWT claims, the holder confirmation key, and five specific custom claims.
 The payload is shown below in CBOR Extended Diagnostic Notation (EDN) [I-D.ietf-cbor-edn-literals].
 Note that some of the CWT claim map keys shown in the examples have been invented for this example and do not have registered integer keys.¶

 { / iss / 1 : "https://issuer.example", / sub / 2 : "https://device.example", / exp / 4 : 1725330600, /2024-09-02T19:30:00Z/ / nbf / 5 : 1725243840, /2024-09-01T19:25:00Z/ / iat / 6 : 1725244200, /2024-09-01T19:30:00Z/ / cnf / 8 : { / cose key / 1 : { / kty / 1: 2, / EC2 / / crv / -1: 1, / P-256 / / x / -2: h'8554eb275dcd6fbd1c7ac641aa2c90d9 2022fd0d3024b5af18c7cc61ad527a2d', / y / -3: h'4dc7ae2c677e96d0cc82597655ce92d5 503f54293d87875d1e79ce4770194343' } }, /most_recent_inspection_passed/ 500: true, /inspector_license_number/ 501: "ABCD-123456", /inspection_dates/ 502 : [ 1549560720, / 2019-02-07T17:32:00 / 1612498440, / 2021-02-04T20:14:00 / 1674004740, / 2023-01-17T17:19:00 / ], /inspection_location/ 503: { "country": "us", / United States / "region": "ca", / California / "postal_code": "94188" } }¶

-The custom claims deal with attributes of an inspection of the subject: the pass/fail result, the inspection location, the license number of the inspector, and a list of date when the subject was inspected.¶
+The custom claims deal with attributes of an inspection of the subject: the pass/fail result, the inspection location, the license number of the inspector, and a list of dates when the subject was inspected.¶

-/ cose-sign1 / 18([ / issuer SD-CWT / / CWT protected / << { / alg / 1 : -35, / ES384 / / typ / 16 : "application/sd+cwt", / kid / 4 : 'https://issuer.example/cwt-key3', / sd_alg / 18 : -16 / SHA256 / } >>, / CWT unprotected / { / sd_claims / 17 : [ / these are all the disclosures / <<[ /salt/ h'2008c50a62d9b59813318abd06df8a89', /claim/ 501, / inspector_license_number / /value/ "ABCD-123456" ]>>, <<[ /salt/ h'7afa9ed5103ecca7357c628f549a3581', /value/ 1549560720 / inspected 7-Feb-2019 / ]>>, <<[ /salt/ h'033b375a7bc327497148458b3447cc46', /value/ 1612560720 / inspected 4-Feb-2021 / ]>>, <<[ /salt/ h'ef016cb1438d09d8b48ceee1709e2072', /claim/ "region", / region=California / /value/ "ca" ]>>, <<[ /salt/ h'92753ef207fed9a767d75aec16ac0d18', /claim/ "postal_code", /value/ "94188" ]>>, ] } / CWT payload / << { / iss / 1 : "https://issuer.example", / sub / 2 : "https://device.example", / exp / 4 : 1725330600, /2024-09-03T02:30:00+00:00Z/ / nbf / 5 : 1725243900, /2024-09-02T02:25:00+00:00Z/ / iat / 6 : 1725244200, /2024-09-02T02:30:00+00:00Z/ / cnf / 8 : { / cose key / 1 : { / kty / 1: 2, / EC2 / / crv / -1: 1, / P-256 / / x / -2: h'8554eb275dcd6fbd1c7ac641aa2c90d9 2022fd0d3024b5af18c7cc61ad527a2d', / y / -3: h'4dc7ae2c677e96d0cc82597655ce92d5 503f54293d87875d1e79ce4770194343' } }, /most_recent_inspection_passed/ 500: true, / redacted_claim_keys / 59(0) : [ / redacted inspector_license_number / h'7d493be2eb59b6b9bbb81da46a72fc25 074481a7bfd8b2b2d8ce5a0d31ef2108' ], /inspection_dates/ 502 : [ / redacted inspection date 7-Feb-2019 / 60(h'6db57c149ae619140db846203f67e3ed f42f2cd8ac71feaab4684296077f1dc1'), / redacted inspection date 4-Feb-2021 / 60(h'e08fe0d7fcdaaa7cc6d0640405d2d952 7f01af8d0cd9da190ea7f85197b0b0f0'), 1674004740, / 2023-01-17T17:19:00 / ], / inspection_location / 503 : { "country" : "us", / United States / / redacted_claim_keys / 59(0) : [ / redacted region / h'da8fb0da7f25d2e431e29acc3996a418 17c39b7b0fc0d6c0603df29a3d548a0b' / redacted postal_code / h'a4c4f26f027f12f40f77e3800fff0cf0 d6a9c0a282c3c0f6a2ba4a08c293bc05' ] } } >>, / CWT signature / h'14d9566069bd96fd0d20ce37ad9b7bfb 5d0e8e36dc665ffffa80b3dcbf76f66a a28adff482c3ffa660b30c4115fba350 e30108fe2436388a9bd280893570e416 3935146abee5e11248ce71c8b7f7e634 cdb8feeccfb6439e2131ba03c1f0f65e' ])
+/ cose-sign1 / 18([ / issuer SD-CWT / / CWT protected / << { / alg / 1 : -35, / ES384 / / typ / 16 : "application/sd-cwt", / kid / 4 : 'https://issuer.example/cwt-key3', / sd_alg / 18 : -16 / SHA256 / } >>, / CWT unprotected / { / sd_claims / 17 : [ / these are all the disclosures / <<[ /salt/ h'bae611067bb823486797da1ebbb52f83', /value/ "ABCD-123456", /claim/ 501 / inspector_license_number / ]>>, <<[ /salt/ h'8de86a012b3043ae6e4457b9e1aaab80', /value/ 1549560720 / inspected 7-Feb-2019 / ]>>, <<[ /salt/ h'7af7084b50badeb57d49ea34627c7a52', /value/ 1612560720 / inspected 4-Feb-2021 / ]>>, <<[ /salt/ h'ec615c3035d5a4ff2f5ae29ded683c8e', /value/ "ca", /claim/ "region" / region=California / ]>>, <<[ /salt/ h'37c23d4ec4db0806601e6b6dc6670df9', /value/ "94188", /claim/ "postal_code" ]>>, ] } / CWT payload / << { / iss / 1 : "https://issuer.example", / sub / 2 : "https://device.example", / exp / 4 : 1725330600, /2024-09-03T02:30:00+00:00Z/ / nbf / 5 : 1725243900, /2024-09-02T02:25:00+00:00Z/ / iat / 6 : 1725244200, /2024-09-02T02:30:00+00:00Z/ / cnf / 8 : { / cose key / 1 : { / kty / 1: 2, / EC2 / / crv / -1: 1, / P-256 / / x / -2: h'8554eb275dcd6fbd1c7ac641aa2c90d9 2022fd0d3024b5af18c7cc61ad527a2d', / y / -3: h'4dc7ae2c677e96d0cc82597655ce92d5 503f54293d87875d1e79ce4770194343' } }, /most_recent_inspection_passed/ 500: true, / redacted_claim_keys / simple(59) : [ / redacted inspector_license_number / h'3fc9748e00684e6442641e58ea965468 085024da253ed46b507ae56d4c204434' ], /inspection_dates/ 502 : [ / redacted inspection date 7-Feb-2019 / 60(h'f468b68dd7432030d7f33a8783acb3a4 d6afc215bbc184dce8831c64b539f335'), / redacted inspection date 4-Feb-2021 / 60(h'0839dcbdd9ed55c8aac3e573ccf59c81 0fa8d9f6ec551cb9737621faf3584e1f'), 1674004740, / 2023-01-17T17:19:00 / ], / inspection_location / 503 : { "country" : "us", / United States / / redacted_claim_keys / simple(59) : [ / redacted region / h'2ff24f519a1bdfc66292263de2415a36 6b9a4302d2a9f36b9791f8eab1867513' / redacted postal_code / h'f907645d118184af56331cb07b7b8c31 826ac7d18d051bcec37a3a8afb8581c3' ] } } >>, / CWT signature / h'9280a520b8686183bf72cd07c714e603 ff0975b357975a1391de51a248d554e1 b93d0d101edb6bf11a4a98aa9714d823 c84d1d6c438e5d733a4f67c16e1ff030 ae3f4b1c546ecc9e9add168da97e32e1 c5b8de5b873c9572ecb9f219399c5a9f' ])

 Some of the claims are redacted in the payload.
 The corresponding disclosure is communicated in the unprotected header in the sd_claims